CyberFlameGO/svnpython/Doc/c-api/buffer.rst

 returning data from the target object.

-Starting from version 1.6, Python has been providing Python-level buffer objects and a C-level buffer API so that any built-in or used-defined type can expose its characteristics.
+Starting from version 1.6, Python has been providing Python-level buffer objects and a C-level buffer API so that any builtin or used-defined type can expose its characteristics.
 Both, however, have been deprecated because of various shortcomings, and have been officially removed in Python 3.0 in favour of a new C-level buffer API and a new Python-level object named